Remember When DVD and Blu-ray “Special Features” Actually Used to Be Special?

 List of TV Shows with Aspect Ratios Wider Than 16:9

 Hardly all that long ago, all TV series were photographed in a common, standardized aspect ratio designed to fill a television screen.
-The idea that anything intended for home viewing on a TV might – intentionally – not fit the screen seemed almost inconceivable.
-Nowadays, however, we’ve experienced an explosion of shows shosiret in widescreen… Read More List of TV Shows with Aspect Ratios Wider Than 16:9
+The idea that anything intended for home viewing on a TV might, intentionally, not fit the screen seemed almost inconceivable.
+Nowadays, however, we’ve experienced an explosion of shows presented in widescreen ratios that… Read More List of TV Shows with Aspect Ratios Wider Than 16:9

 Best Practices for 2.35:1 Constant Image Height